MikeCullimore/sight-reading-ui/README.md

     * Next step: try exporting from Inkscape with different settings.
 * Configure tooling: Prettier?
 ES lint?
 * Exercise generator given grade.
+    * Use Lilypond MIDI output!
+Can use Lilypond syntax as common input after all!

+## Useful links

+* Use [html-midi-player](https://cifkao.github.io/html-midi-player/) to play (and visualise) MIDI files.

 # Getting Started with Create React App